 One of the shortest wait times of the day is when the ride first opens, but you will need to follow orders to do this properly.

-Arrive at Disneyland turnstiles at least 30 minutes before park opening (you'll have better luck if you are there an hour early and are one of the first people in the park).
+Arrive at Disneyland turnstiles at least 30-45 minutes before park opening (you'll have better luck if you are there an hour early and are one of the first people in the park).
 At the Hub, join the crowd forming near the Frontierland entrance ropes.
 Follow the instructions of your cast member leaders.
 At rope drop, they will send all recruits to the ride.
 It's usually through the Frontierland entrance to Star Wars: Galaxy's Edge.
 You are not supposed to run but people definitely run (be careful if the ground is wet).

 Trust us ... if you head through Adventure Land, over the Pirates bridge to the (now open) Critter Country entrance, you need to be at the front of the crowd and very fast.
 Why?
-Since most people head through Frontierland, if a growing line extends outside the ride, you'll have to pass the ride entrance and search for the end of the line that extends towards Droid Depot.
+Since most people head through Frontierland, if a growing line extends outside the ride, you'll have to pass the ride entrance and search for the end of the line that extends toward Droid Depot.
 Actual details are subject to change, but be sure to follow the cast members and you will be fine.

 So here's the potential issue with the rope-drop plan: Sometimes the ride does not open right away.
 That happened to us on more than one occasion.
 We rushed all the way to the ride to find out that it was not open, and they were not letting us get in line.
 Boo!

 Hop in Line Just Before the Ride Closes for the Day

 Are you arriving late or staying until the evening?
 Star Wars: Rise of the Resistance at Disneyland has shorter hours than most other Disneyland attractions.
 Check the app or Disneyland site for the hours on the day of your visit.
-Let's say the ride closes at 8 p.m.
-Then hop in line just before 8 p.m.
+Let's say the ride closes at 9 p.m.
+Then hop in line just before 9 p.m.
 We tried it on a Sunday night at holiday time.
-The app said the ride closed at 8 p.m. and had a 60-minute wait.
-We hopped in line at 7:43 p.m. and were at the door for the first pre-show experience 17 minutes later at 8 p.m.
-We exited the ride at 8:22 p.m. so our combined wait time and ride experience came in under 40 minutes, which is significantly less than the posted wait time of 60 minutes to ride.
+The app said the ride closed at 9 p.m. and had a 60-minute wait.
+We hopped in line at 8:43 p.m. and were at the door for the first pre-show experience 17 minutes later at 9 p.m.
+We exited the ride at 9:22 p.m. so our combined wait time and ride experience came in under 40 minutes, which is significantly less than the posted wait time of 60 minutes to ride.

 What can go wrong with this plan?
 The ride could break down at the end and you lose your chance to ride it.
 Something else in the park could delay you from making it in time, so if you go this route, give yourself a safe window of time to get there in the last hour.
 You might miss fireworks or other nighttime shows.

 On a Saturday night when the ride closed at 9 p.m., we hopped in line at 8:42, waited 30 minutes and just as we were about to board, the ride went down.
 No ride for us, as they cleared the line and the ride did not reopen (being after hours).
 But we did get a multiple experiences pass, so we rode Millennium Falcon: Smugglers Run instead.
 But this is why we only recommend the end-of-the-night plan for guests who have already ridden Rise of the Resistance.